metacoder-feff/FEFF.TestFixtures/docs/articles/02.advanced/fixture-factory-internals.md

 - Root `ServiceProvider` is created from configured services
 - Each scope creates child `AsyncServiceScope`
-- Fixtures are created within one of scopes
+- Fixtures are created within one of the scopes
 - Fixtures are resolved via `AsyncServiceScope.ServiceProvider.GetRequiredService<T>()`
 - Fixtures are disposed on scope cleanup